visgl/deck.gl/docs/api-reference/extensions/data-filter-extension.md

 - If `categorySize` is `2`: 64 categories per dimension
 - If `categorySize` is `3` or `4`: 32 categories per dimension

+If this value is exceeded any categories beyond the limit will be ignored.

 ##### `filterTransformSize` (Boolean, optional) {#filtertransformsize}

 * Default: `true`